On the Road Again

 I’m not privy to what Tembo is doing next, but I’m sure it’s something groundbreaking.
 The Postgres market is quickly becoming saturated with companies like Nile, Neon, Supabase, Crunchy, Postgres.AI, and several others releasing genuinely monumental and innovative technology.
 Tembo has a good thing going with Trunk, and David Wheeler is leading the charge in standardizing Postgres extensions in a way that will make distributing and installing them much easier.
 If I were a betting man, I’d say they’re going to announce some great advancement in the extension ecosystem.

-The effect on me (and Floor) is obviously inconvenient, but we’re both professionals in high demand; we’ll be fine.
+The effect on me is obviously inconvenient, but being a professional in high demand has its perks.
 It’s about time I finally start an LLC anyway, though I may delay until January purely for tax and yearly fee purposes.
 I’m normally incredibly risk-averse, but having worked with a startup and surviving the experience, I’m not as afraid to abandon the world of regular salaried gigs.
 I turned down several contracts while at Tembo, so I’m curious how that side of the industry lives.

 Wish me luck!